binecon/folio/content/blog/gardenapp.md

 **RESEARCH**

-**Data collection with interviews and questionnaires:**
+**Data collection with interviews and questionaires:**

 Qualitative data from interviews shows previous connection.
 Connection with nature in the participants showed that they see inherent regularities.
 Searching for them.
 System requirement: Simulate the process of understanding how each plants and insects are interconnected.
-Required some followup ***research into natural ecosystems:*** in order to reproduce them in the app design.
+Required some followup *research into natural ecosystems:* in order to reproduce them in the app design.

 Different kinds of questionaires were used to